-- The brightness level of the projected image will decrease. - · The Color Mode cannot be adjusted. - The Zoom function can only magnify the pictures to limited sizes.
+- The brightness level of the projected image will decrease. - The Color Mode, Zoom and OverScan cannot be adjusted.

 If you discover the inversion of the 3D image depth, set the 3D Sync Invert function to "Invert" to correct the problem.